 Zacatón is named after islands of zacate grass which grow in the cenote and are moving about with the wind.
 It is located on El Rancho Asufrosa, north of the small village Asufrosa.
 Here exists an enormous cave system with numerous openings to the surface.
 The most spectacular is obviously El Nacimiento Tamaulipas, a huge karst spring where the cave system drains into river Tamaulipas.
 Towards the north runs a chain of cenotes, waterfilled vertical shafts of the cave system, of which Cenote Poza Verde is probably the biggest.
 But not all of the cave system is flooded with water, there are the remains of a higher level which is above ground water level, called Caverna Los Cuarteles.

 The sulfuric environment, the existance of nanobacteria and other extremophiles, and of course the depth made this well a good practicing ground for the NASA.
-The tested their robot DepthX here, which is intended to Samples of microbes collected 115m, 195m and 270m deep from water and rock walls revealed nine entirely new classes of microbes.
+They tested their robot DepthX here, which is intended to explore Europa, a moon of Jupiter, which has a wast ocean.
+Samples of microbes collected 115 m, 195 m and 270 m deep from water and rock walls revealed nine entirely new classes of microbes.

 The temperature, the sulfuric milieu, and the deepest point some 130 m below the sea level make the development as a normal karst cave unlikely.
 It is considered a hypogenic cave.
 Sistema Zacatón has been formed by deep volcanic activity, groundwater is heated and turned slightly acidic by volcanic carbon dioxide and hydrogen sulfide.